pimsmath/syzygy-intro/content/python-for-computing/index.md

 from IPython.display import Audio
 ```

 We now set up five seconds of sound, sampled at 8000 times per second.
+We
-We generate two pure tones together at 440 and 442 Hertz.
-This corresponds to a musical note at A above middle C. The slight difference in frequecies will cause a beating, or fluctuation of the sound at 2 beats per second.
+generate two pure tones together at 440 and 442 Hertz.
+This corresponds to a
+musical note at A above middle C. The slight difference in frequencies will
+cause a beating, or fluctuation of the sound at 2 beats per second.

 ```python